Latisha-cpu/Google_playstore_EDA/README.md

 What are the top 3 most installed apps in the Game category?

 Which 5 apps from the Family category have the lowest ratings?

+## Future significance of this project
+The future significance of this project lies in its potential to drive strategic decisions in app development and marketing by providing insights into user preferences, market trends, and competitive positioning.
+It can inform business strategies, enhance personalized recommendations, and support predictive analytics for app success.
+Additionally, it offers valuable data for academic research and policy development in the digital marketplace.